 In its indictment, police described Pistorius recklessly shooting a 9mm handgun out of the sunroof of a car on a public road in 2010.
 Police have also charged him with unlawfully firing a Glock 27 pistol at a restaurant in January of 2012.
 A friend of the sprinter told CNN that Pistorius was showing the gun to a friend when it went off at the outdoor café accidently.

-"We have no doubt there is no substance to the allegation and that the state's own case, including its own forensic evidence, strongly refutes any possibility of a premeditated murder or indeed any murder at all," said Arnold Pistorius.
+“We have no doubt there is no substance to the allegation and that the state’s own case, including its own forensic evidence, strongly refutes any possibility of a premeditated murder or indeed any murder at all,” Arnold Pistorius said.

 Hundreds of miles from Pretoria, Reeva Steenkamp’s parents now run a pub called the Barking Spider in Port Elizabeth.
 Some of her family members, including her mother, have said that they will attend the trial.
 It will be the first time they’ll face their daughter’s killer in court.
 They have not been at previous court appearances because they said they wanted privacy.
 Now they are seeking “closure, and to know that our daughter did not suffer on that tragic Valentine’s Day,” the parents said in a prepared statement in mid-February.

-In the meantime, Steenkamp's family has tried to focus on the memory of Reeva -- not on the media and legal circus about to unfold in Pretoria.
+Steenkamp’s family, meanwhile, has tried to focus on Reeva’s memory – not on the media and legal circus unfolding in Pretoria.

 “It’s not about the court case,” her uncle, Mike Steenkamp, told CNN.
 “It’s about Reeva, and Reeva can never be part of it.”

-At the same time, Mike Steenkamp said seeing Pistorius may bring at least some closure to what has been a harrowing year for the family.
+At the same time, Mike Steenkamp said seeing Pistorius at the trial may bring at least some closure to what has been a harrowing year for the family.

 “I would like to be face to face with him and forgive him, forgive him for what he’s done.
 That way I can then probably find more peace.”